Brownian motion on stable looptrees: Volume Bounds for Compact Stable Looptrees

 \subsection{Volume Convergence Results}

-In a companion paper \cite{ArchInfiniteLooptrees}, we introduce the infinite stable looptree $\Lai$, which is defined from two stable \Levy processes rather than a \Levy excursion.
-We prove a local limit theorem (Theorem 1.1) that $\Lai$ arises as the local distributional limit of compact stable looptrees as their mass goes to infinity.
-Moreover, we also prove as a corollary (Theorem 6.2) that we have the following functional convergence
+Here we briefly note a convergence result for $\nu (B(\rho, r))$.
+In a companion paper \cite{ArchInfiniteLooptrees}, we introduce the infinite stable looptree $\Lai$, which is defined from two stable \Levy processes rather than a \Levy excursion, arises as the local distributional limit of compact stable looptrees as their mass goes to infinity \cite[Theorem 1.1]{ArchInfiniteLooptrees}, and provides the machinery to prove the following result.
+For details see \cite[Section 6.3]{ArchInfiniteLooptrees}.

-in the sense of finite dimensional distributions, where $\nu^{\infty}$ is a similarly defined measure on $\Lai$, which has root $\rho^{\infty}$, and we use the notation $B^{\infty}$ to denote an open ball in $\Lai$.

-The remainder of Theorem \ref{thm:main vol conv} is also proved in \cite[Theorem 6.2]{ArchInfiniteLooptrees}.
-We remark that we have taken closed balls rather than open ones in the statement of the theorem simply so that $V$ is c\`adl\`ag, but we conjecture that the volume processes are in fact continuous, and that the convergence of the theorem can be extended to hold uniformly on compacts.
-However, this is surprisingly difficult to prove.
-In particular it is difficult to replicate the argument used to prove a similar result for stable trees, since looptrees do not have such a straightforward regeneration structure around the boundary of a ball of radius $r$.

-In any case, the final part of Theorem \ref{thm:main vol conv} involving the annealed volume will hold regardless of whether we consider open or closed balls, since the volume is almost surely continuous at any fixed radius.